gpang98/Challenge15_leaflet-challenge/README.md

 10. Use same legend from Part1.

-11. Use same `style.css` from Part1.
+11. Use same `style.css` file from Part1.

 ## References